Laura Smyth

 She has presented on topics such as codification in jazz dance, commercial dance in higher education, and dance and rhetoric at national and international annual dance conferences such as the National Dance Education Organization (NDEO), the International Association of Blacks in Dance (IABD), and World Dance Alliance (WDA).

 Her choreographic work has been presented at post-secondary institutions throughout Southern California and on professional dance companies in Los Angeles, Cleveland, and beyond.
-Smyth with her colleague Taryn Vander Hoop, co-hosts a podcast titled LMU ON Dance: Critical Conversations.
-The podcast has hosted the likes of Akram Khan and Jowole Willa Jo Zollar.
-She holds a Simonson Technique Teacher Training Certification and was accepted into the inaugural Alvin Ailey Horton Dance Teacher Training Program for the Summer of 2025.
+Smyth with her colleague Taryn Vander Hoop, co-hosts a podcast titled LMU On Dance: Critical Conversations.
+The podcast has hosted internationally acclaimed dance artists such as Akram Khan and Jowole Willa Jo Zollar.

 Areas of Expertise